 Again remember that it must be served in suitable quantities without excesses.

 How Often Should I Feed Fennel To My Guinea Pigs?

-If you are introducing fennel to your guinea pig’s diet, start giving your guinea pigs fennel only once a week.
+If fennel is a new herb in your pet’s diet, start giving it to your piggy only once a week.

-Once your guinea pigs get used to it and start liking it, you can start feeding guinea pigs with fennel 1-2 times a week without any problem.
+Once your guinea pigs get used to it start feeding guinea pigs with fennel 1-2 times a week without any problem.

 Feeding guinea pigs with fennel more than 1-2 times a week may harm their health and cause problems.

-If you are feeding your guinea pigs fennel for the first time, remember these points:
+If you are introducing fennel to your guinea pig’s diet, remember these points:

 - In the beginning, give your guinea pigs very small amounts of fennel